Josewowgame2888/MemeBOT/README.md

 - https://twitter.com/Josewowgame
 - !Josewowgame#6256
 # UPLOAD MEME
-- The memes have to be placed in the "memes" folder and be named in numerical series (0,1,2,3,4, etc ...)
+- The memes have to be placed in the "memes" folder and be named in numerical series (0,1,2,3,4, etc ...), extension doesn't matter